bmerrill17/auditlog/README.md

 invariant data (required for all events logged), and an additional table for each event type that has 1+ variant (non-standard) field.

-In accordance with the instruction to make minimal use of other's code, I have not used a more all-in-one API solution (such as one available through Django).
+As this project is primarily a demo of my development skills, I have not used a more all-in-one API solution (such as one available through Django).
 However, in the interest of practicality and time-efficiency, I have used elements of some frameworks (below) in the development of this microservice.